Two Bites at the Apple: How UnitedHealthcare Targeted a Patient Through DHS and Local Police

 Why: Retaliation Disguised as “Safety”

-The answer is not buried in statute books.
-It is political, personal, and strategic.
+The answer isn’t hidden in statute books.
+It’s political, personal, and strategic.

-Silencing Advocacy: The patient — a trans woman — was not passive.
-She was documenting coverage denials, building a digital archive, and preparing litigation.
+Silencing Advocacy.
+The patient—a trans woman—was documenting coverage denials, building a digital archive, and preparing litigation.
 AdministrativeErasure.org was already exposing UHC’s practices.
 Escalating her to DHS and police wasn’t about “safety.”
 It was about silencing speech and making advocacy carry the cost of fear.

-Shifting Liability: At the time, UHC faced exposure over coverage denials and potential HIPAA non-compliance.
-By flipping the script, they reframed the patient not as a whistleblower but as a threat.
-That reclassification shifted attention from their misconduct to her supposed danger.
+Shifting Liability.
+At the time, both UHC and RMHP faced exposure over gender-care denials and potential HIPAA non-compliance.
+By flipping the script, they reframed the patient not as a whistleblower but as a threat—diverting scrutiny from their own misconduct.

-Profiling a Vulnerable Target: Trans patients are disproportionately surveilled and stigmatized.
-UHC exploited that stigma, banking on the idea that law enforcement and media would default to suspicion rather than empathy.
+Profiling a Vulnerable Target.
+Trans patients are disproportionately surveilled and stigmatized.
+RMHP exploited that bias, betting that law enforcement and media would default to suspicion rather than empathy.

-This was not accident.
-It was administrative erasure: a strategy of weaponizing bureaucratic tools to erase dissent and credibility.
+This was not an accident.
+It was administrative erasure: weaponizing bureaucratic tools to erase dissent and credibility.

 “Deny.
 Defend.
 Depose.”